Royal Canadian Air Force: 1968–present: Unification

 On 17 April 2014, Prime Minister Stephen Harper announced that Canada was dispatching six CF-18s and military personnel to assist NATO in operations in Eastern Europe.

 Equipment

 Aircraft

-The Royal Canadian Air Force has about 430 aircraft in service, making it the third-largest air force in the Americas, after the United States Armed Forces, and the Brazilian Air Force.
+The Royal Canadian Air Force has about 406 aircraft in service, theoretically making it the third-largest air force in the Americas, after the United States Armed Forces, and the Brazilian Air Force.
+However, an internal National Defence military readiness report noted that only about 40 percent of aircraft could be considered "serviceable" as of early 2025.
+A 2025 report by the Auditor General of Canada found that one of the RCAF's biggest obstacles was a shortage of both trained fighter pilots and aircraft maintenance technicians.